-Life, other personal insurance – $309
+Life, other personal insurance – $309/year

 “Other personal insurance” includes long term disability insurance, long term care insurance, and umbrella liability insurance, making this a pretty sensible category overall.

 Of course, for most of us, life insurance is the eight hundred pound gorilla in the room.
 It draws most of the money from this category, as many families rely on the support of others (and of Medicare) to help in the case of long term disability.

 As with anything else, a bit of extra care can really trim the dollars from our spending on life insurance without reducing the quality or amount of our insurance one iota.
 Here are some ways to really tighten the screws on the life insurance ship.

 Figure out whether you need it at all